pmusau17/rtreach/src/notes.md

 - getSimulatedSafeTime(REAL start[4])
    - stepSize = 0.02
    - initial stopTime is 0.0
    - returns the time when the state is safe or the max simulation time.
+If there is no safe state within the simulation it returns -1

 ### util.h